kergoth/dotvim-test/README.rst

 - detectindent: Automatically detect indent (expandtab, shiftwidth, tabstop) settings
 - diff_movement: Movement over diff hunks with ]] etc.
-- endwise: Wisely add "end" in ruby, endfunction/endif/more in vim script, etc
 - fugitive: A Git wrapper so awesome, it should be illegal
 - gist: vimscript for gist.github.com
 - git: Vim Git runtime files